margaretmf/margaretmf.github.io/teaching.md

 "Birds were dripping from the trees, little birds, singing and flying and pouring over the limbs." (p.
 25)

 "The summer was wonderful.
-There was food in abudance and I gathered it most of the morning, and stored it away in the afternoon.
+There was food in abundance and I gathered it most of the morning, and stored it away in the afternoon.
 I could now see that my niches were not going to be big enough for the amount of food i owuld need for the winter, so I began burning out another tree.
 When the hickory nuts, walnuts, and acorns appeared, I was going to need a bin.
 You'd be surprised what a pile of nuts it takes to make one turtle shell full of nut meants - and not a snapping-turtle shell either, just a box-turtle shell!" (p.
 63)

 "This was tedius work, too, but now that I had a home and smoked venison and did not have to hunt food every minute, I could do things like make flour.
 I would simply add spring water to the flour and bake this on a piece of tin.
 When done, I had the best pancakes ever.
 They were flat and hard, like I imagined Indian bread to be.
 I liked them, and would carry the leftovers in my pcokets for lunch." (p.
 67)